Medicare Help — Turning 65

 Not Understanding Future Underwriting Rules

 Choose Medicare Advantage now, develop health issues later, and you may not qualify for a Supplement plan when you want to switch.
+This is the single most costly mistake I see.

 These mistakes can follow you for decades.
 Let’s make sure you avoid them.